Find Grad Schools

 • Peer Financial Counselor

-In 2016, there was an estimated number of 38,300 jobs in the United States for Loan Counselor.
+In the United States, there were 38,300 jobs for Loan Counselor in 2016.
 New jobs are being produced at a rate of 13.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Loan Counselor by 2026.
-There will be an estimated 3,800 positions for Loan Counselor per year.
+The BLS estimates 3,800 yearly job openings in this field.

 undefined